scienceux/cdc-poster-study/paper-beforegptcitations.md

 At the final level of interaction, attendees may engage the presenter in conversation.
 This conversation may consist of a few concrete questions (e.g., "Did you consider this?") to supplement the attendee's reading experience, or may become a deeper, longer conversation ("So, tell me about your poster!").
 It may also go 'off-topic' as the presenter and attendee get to know each other.

 Disengagement too could be meaningful.
-In [Pirolli and Card\'s (1999)](https://doi.org/10.1037/0033-295X.106.4.643) Information Foraging Theory, 'patch switching' — making the decision to leave one information patch (i.e., a poster) to find another — is indicative of the amount of value gained and effort invested in the original patch by the forager (here, the attendee).
+In Pirolli and Card's (1995) Information Foraging Theory, 'patch switching' — making the decision to leave one information patch (i.e., a poster) in to find another — is indicative of the amount of value gained and effort invested in the original patch by the forager (here, the attendee).
 Time spent, learning gained, and subjective reactions at each of the above gradations of engagement with a poster are all theoretically meaningful.

 We mention all of these potential measurement points to illustrate that there is a great deal of research yet to be done on scientific posters, and also to situate the narrow scope of the questions we investigated in these studies.
 Here, we focused on whether the billboard-style posters differed from traditional, IMRAD-style posters qualitatively in terms of their perceived interactivity.

 #### Perceived interaction cost

 Billboard-style posters are designed to have a lower interaction cost for attendees than traditional posters.
 That is, they are designed to be less effort for attendees to learn from than traditional posters.
-As discussed previously, achieving a lower interaction cost results in a number of positive outcomes, especially in terms of increased user engagement ([Lam, 2008](https://doi.org/10.1109/TVCG.2008.109)).
+As discussed previously, achieving a lower interaction cost results in a number of positive outcomes, especially in terms of increased user engagement (Lam, 2008).
 As an initial test of the billboard-style poster's interaction cost, we assessed whether attendees subjectively perceived billboard posters as being more interactive.
 To complement this, we also assessed whether presenters perceived their billboard-style posters as receiving a higher number of interactions from attendees versus the IMRAD posters they'd presented.

 _H __3a__ : Billboard-style posters will be perceived as significantly_ _easier to interact with_ _by attendees._